cap-js/cap-getting-started-tutorial/exercises/01_java_setting_up_bas_dev_environment.md

 6. Once your space is opened you need to perform a small adjustment to the settings in order to have a smooth developer experience while developing your CAP Java application.
 Click the cog-wheel in the bottom left corner and then click "settings".
 Perform the following 2 steps.
 <br/>

-7. At first you need to *enable* "autobuild" for Java artifacts:
+7. At first you need to *enable* "autobuild" for Java artifacts.
+This is needed to have quick turnarounds with Spring Boot DevTools while using `mvn cds:watch`.
 <br/>

 ![enable Java autobuild](./assets/java_auto_build.png)